A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Simulation study of Phase II clinical trials

+To further investigate the performance of our proposal, we pick two scenarios from the ones considered in Figure \ref{fig:OC_Diff}.
+Notably, given $\bm\sigma=(2,2,2,4)$ and $\gamma=0$, we consider: (i) Scenario I, characterized by $\bm\mu=(1.91, -3.36, -0.37, 3.99)$, with the worst treatment arm having the highest variability; (ii) Scenario II, characterized by $\bm\mu=(1.13, -3.48, -3.57, 0.34)$, with the best treatment arm having the highest variability.
+Table \ref{tab:simUniv_knownVar} illustrates the operating characteristics of the considered designs under Scenario I and II.
 Under Scenario I, TGI, WE($1$, $0.85$), WE($2$, $1.2$) achieve a conditional power higher or equal to FR, while their two-components power drops down due to a higher difficulty in identifying the true second best arm at the end of the trial: indeed, the difference between CS1 and CS2 is higher than $14\%$ in these three response-adaptive designs, while is lower than $2\%$ for FR.
 Moreover, FR detects the two best arms and claim the superiority of the best one in $88\%$ of the simulated trials, while this percentage is reduced by $8$ points when WE($2$, $1.2$) is considered.
-This moderate sacrifice in terms of power allows WE($2$, $1.2$) to assign - on average - more than $3$ out of $4$ patients to the best treatment arm (around $1$ out $4$ with FR), with a large earning in terms of patient benefit.
+This moderate sacrifice in terms of power allows WE($2$, $1.2$) to assign, on average, more than $3$ out of $4$ patients to the best treatment arm (around $1$ out $4$ with FR), with a large earning in terms of patient benefit.
 All the other considered response-adaptive designs achieve moderately higher PB at the cost of a much lower two-components power.
-Notably, the highest PB is achieved by WE($1$, $0.55$), which make this design an appealing alternative whenever one aims at optimising the benefit of the patients, also due to its low variability (s.e. $=0.06$).
+Notably, the highest PB is achieved by WE($1$, $0.55$), which make this design an appealing alternative whenever one aims at optimizing the benefit of the patients, also due to its low variability (s.e. $=0.06$).

 Under Scenario II, WE($2$, $0.65$) and WE($2$, $1.2$) achieve the highest value of PB, but the second one is associated with lower variability around this measure and, thus, can be deemed to be more reliable.
 CB performs best in terms of conditional power compared to the other designs, but fails in correctly identify the best treatment more than $50\%$ of the times.
 In contrast, WE designs correctly identifying the two best arms in a high percentage of replicas (i.e. more than $75\%$) and are associated with higher values of two-components power.
 Notice that FR is associated with a much lower power than the other designs, probably due to the relatively lower exploration ($25$ patients on average) of the best arm.